wdec11/Reading-Notes/Notes.md

 1. code completion
 2. syntax highlighting
 3. a nice variety of themes (to reduce eye strain and fatigue)
-4. the ability to choose from a healthy selection ofextensions available when you need them
+4. the ability to choose from a healthy selection of extensions available when you need them

 These are important factors to deciding what language you want to use whether its html, css or javascript and the compatibility the text editor has with your system.